-Carrot Root Fly (Psila rosae) can be a severe pest to Carrot crops.
-The fly is small measuring 5-8mm in length with a black body and yellow head.
-They have red eyes and pale yellow legs with clear coloured wings.
+The Carrot Root Fly is small, measuring 5-8mm in length.
+It has a black body and yellow head.
+The flies have red eyes and pale yellow legs, with clear coloured wings.
 Eggs are laid in the soil surface around the Carrot plants.

-Our Carrot Root Fly Traps will help monitor Carrot root fly populations and reduce the number of egg laying adults by catching them on specially coloured sticky traps, which acts as an attractant.
+Our Carrot Root Fly Traps will help monitor Carrot Root Fly populations, and reduce the number of egg laying adults by catching them on specially coloured sticky traps, which acts as an attractant.